rdegges/rdegges-blog/articles/2010/a-technical-introduction-to-the-asterisk-gate.md

-Title: A Technical Introduction to the Asterisk Gateway Interface (AGI)
+Author: Randall Degges
 Date: 2010-02-17 04:00
-Author: Randall Degges
+Slug: a-technical-introduction-to-the-asterisk-gateway-interface
 Tags: agi, programming, asterisk
+Title: A Technical Introduction to the Asterisk Gateway Interface (AGI)

 The Asterisk Gateway Interface, commonly referred to as [AGI][], is a